 Change default port

-By default, SSH servers run on port 22.
+By default, SSH servers run on port number 22.
 However, probing through default ports is usually the first step attackers take when seeking open SSH server ports.
-The main advantage of switching to a non-standard port is limiting port scanner access to your server.
+The main advantage of switching to a non-standard port is limiting brute force attacks and port scanner access to your server.

 Disable root login

-Secondly, users can SSH to the server as root by default.
-An SSH root account or superuser account is an incredibly hazardous feature because it allows full access to and control over the entire system.
+Secondly, users can SSH to the server as root user by default.
+An SSH root access or superuser access is an incredibly hazardous feature because it allows full access to and control over the entire system.
 By disabling SSH root logins on the servers, you can control what each user can access.
 Instead, you can create individual logins which are much easier to track and audit.
+To disable root user login, update SSH config file (

 Disable password-based auth